Error-331/code_tests/docs/bible/links.md

 The Hidden Enemy - July 6 (Identify any areas of temptation and bring them to the cross; Don't hide the Gospel - spread it);

 Be Opened - July 7 (The gospel opens a whole new world to us);

+Entering into Suffering - July 8 (We must also enter into the suffering of others and do all we can to help them; The thought of the suffering of those who will be damned in their sins should motivate us to preach the love of God in Christ);